fChristenson/My-life-as-a-programmer/README.md

 > Is it still worth to build desktop applications?

-> Why don't any YouTubers talk about server side rendering?

-> What technologies are considered server side rendering?

-> Can you do a video about the practical value of adding additional languages to your skillset?

 > What about Vue?

-> What is heap memory?

 > What is the difference between http and http2?